 - Step 3: Distributing Headers & Body Text

 - Step 4: Determining Blog Length & Size

 - Step 7: Inserting Cover Images & Meta Descriptions

-– Step 9: Creating Clear & Compelling Call-To-Actions
+- Step 9: Creating Clear & Compelling Calls-To-Action

 Section 3: Final Thoughts & Next Steps

 Writing a Great Blog Post is Easier Than You Think

-For many people, writing a blog post (or an entire library of posts) for their website is a daunting task.
+For many people, writing a blog post (or an entire library of posts) for a website is a daunting task.
 Once you begin writing, your mind blanks and you become overwhelmed by all the factors that you need to consider.

 - How long should my blog post be?